 In January 2023 Getech and Eavor - a global geothermal technology company - signed a strategic partnership to jointly locate and appraise a portfolio of geothermal projects in Latin America.
 Eavor was already a customer of Getech's data and services, and through this work Getech has generated revenue and demonstrated its geothermal expertise.
-This has now translated to an asset-based partnership valuable for both parties
+This has now translated to an asset-based partnership that is broader, more strategic and more valuable for both parties.
+Stat

-Eavor has attracted venture capital funding from BP, Chevron and BHP (all customers of Getech petroleum and/or mineral exploration solutions) and recently secured development financing, totalling up to €1billion, for the development of at least five geothermal projects in North America and Europe.
+Eavor has attracted venture capital funding from BP, Chevron and BHP (all customers of Getech petroleum and/or mineral exploration solutions) and recently secured development financing, totalling up to $\leq$ 1billion, for the development of at least five geothermal projects in North America and Europe.

-Getech also offers tailored decarbonisation solutions that help customers replace high-emission energy sources with low-carbon alternatives, such as geothermal, green hydrogen, CCS, wind and solar energy.
-These solutions include global screening of manufacturing sites and logistics operations, as well as location-specific feasibility studies.
+Getech also offers tailored decarbonisation solutions that help customers replace high-emission energy sources with lowcarbon alternatives, such as geothermal, green hydrogen, CCS, wind and solar energy.
+These solutions include global screening of manufacturing sites and logistics operations, as well as locationspecific feasibility studies.
 With expertise in geospatial energy optimisation, Getech can determine the most efficient approach to lower the emissions of assets.
 Our new integrated decarbonisation solution is valuable for many industries and will help us to grow and diversify our revenue streams.